"Royal Bank Of Canada Email Virus" removal guide

 "Royal Bank Of Canada Email Virus" is a spam campaign, a scam that cyber criminals use to distribute the TrickBot malicious program.
-They attempt to trick people into opening the presented attachment by presenting the email as legitimate.
-If opened, the included attachment causes download and installation of the aforementioned TrickBot trojan-type infection.
-In order to avoid possible serious problems we strongly recommend to ignore this email (not to open the attachment).
+They attempt to trick people into opening the attachment by presenting the email as legitimate.
+If opened, the attachment causes download and installation of a TrickBot trojan-type infection.
+To avoid serious problems, we strongly recommend that you ignore this email and do not open the attachment.

-For the most part, this "Royal Bank Of Canada Email Virus" email is written in French language.
-It is presented as an email from Royal Bank of Canada which is the largest bank in Canada.
-However, this financial services company has nothing to do with this scam.
-There are many cases where scammers/cyber criminals use popular companies (their names) to make their emails/spam campaigns to look more legitimate.
-This email is regarding some unfinished application that can be completed by using the attached Excel document.
-As we mentioned in our introduction, this attachment is a malicious document designed to infect computers with TrickBot trojan-type program.
-This is a malicious program designed to steal various personal, private information (data) and to use it to generate revenue.
-This program gathers logins, passwords of various accounts (such as cryptocurrency wallet, bank and so on).
-Simply said, by using collected data cyber criminals might cause financial loss.
-However, it could cause other problems as well, it depends on program's version.
-It might be capable of locking computer's screen, hijacking installed apps, gather browsing-related data, system information etc. Various browsing safety, privacy problems might be caused as well.
-That is why the attachment presented in "Royal Bank Of Canada Email Virus" email should not be opened.
+For the most part, the "Royal Bank Of Canada Email Virus" email is in French, and is supposedly from the Royal Bank of Canada (the largest bank in Canada).
+In fact, this financial services company has nothing to do with this scam.
+In many cases, scammers/cyber criminals use popular company names to lend credibility to their emails/spam campaigns.
+This email message regards an unfinished application that can be viewed using the attached Excel document.
+In fact, this attachment is a malicious document designed to infect computers with the TrickBot trojan-type program.
+This is a malicious program designed to steal various personal, private information (data) and use it to generate revenue.
+This program gathers logins, passwords of various accounts (such as cryptocurrency wallets, bank accounts, and so on).
+Using the data, cyber criminals might cause financial loss and other problems, depending on the program version.
+It might be capable of locking the computer screen, hijacking installed apps, gathering browsing-related data and system information, etc. Browsing safety/privacy problems might also be caused.
+Therefore, never open the attachment presented in the "Royal Bank Of Canada Email Virus" email.

-There are many other spam campaigns that are being used to infect computers with one or another malicious program, such as "Unicredit Bank Email Virus", "I Made Transfer Into Your Bank Account" or "Verizon Email Virus".
-Most of the times these spam campaigns share the same purpose: to cause computer infections with trojan-type or other malicious programs such as the aforementioned TrickBot, Adwind, Pony, FormBook and so on.
-More or less, the purpose of these emails/computer infections is to generate revenue for cyber criminals who use/spread them.
+There are many other spam campaigns used to infect computers with malicious programs such as "Unicredit Bank Email Virus", "I Made Transfer Into Your Bank Account", or "Verizon Email Virus".
+Most of these spam campaigns share the same purpose: to cause computer infections with trojan-type or other malicious programs such as TrickBot, Adwind, Pony, FormBook, and so on.
+The purpose of these emails/computer infections is to generate revenue for the cyber criminals who distribute them.

 How did "Royal Bank Of Canada Email Virus" infect my computer?

-Attachment included in the "Royal Bank Of Canada Email Virus" email can install TrickBot malicious program only if it is opened first.
-If opened with the Microsoft Office 2010 (or later), then the Excel document will ask for a permission to enable macros commands (enable content).
-It is called the "Protected View" mode that is designed to prevent infected MS documents from installing various viruses.
-If a permission to enable these commands is given, then the malicious document starts download and installation process of TrickBot.
+The attachment included in the "Royal Bank Of Canada Email Virus" email can install the TrickBot malicious program only if it is first opened.
+If opened with Microsoft Office 2010 (or later), the Excel document will demand permission to enable macro commands (enable content).
+This is called "Protected View" mode, which prevent infected MS documents from installing viruses.
+If permission to enable these commands is given, however, the malicious document will start the download and installation process of TrickBot.

 How to avoid installation of malware?

 Be careful with emails received from unknown, suspicious addresses, especially if these emails contain web links or attachments.
-Keep in mind that many scammers (cyber criminals) present them as legitimate by using well known company names.
-Download software using official websites/channels and not some third party downloaders, Peer-to-Peer networks such as torrents, eMule, unofficial websites etc. These sources often are used by cyber criminals as well (by use them to present malicious files/proliferate computer infections).
-Software cracking tools should not be used as well, instead of activating software (illegally), they install malicious programs.
-Update installed software using only implemented tools or functions provided by official software developers.
-We also recommend to have anti-virus or anti-spyware software installed, a reputable one.
-Moreover, keep it enabled at all times.
-Usage of never MS Office versions (2010 and later) can also prevent malicious documents from installing various infections.
-If you've already opened "Royal Bank Of Canada Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Bear in mind that many scammers (cyber criminals) present them as legitimate using well-known company names.
+Download software using official websites/channels and not third party downloaders, Peer-to-Peer networks such as torrents, eMule, unofficial websites, etc. These sources are often used by cyber criminals - they present malicious files and proliferate computer infections.
+Software cracking tools should not be used, since, rather than activating software (illegally), they install malicious programs.
+Update installed software using implemented tools or functions provided by official software developers.
+We also recommend that you have anti-virus or anti-spyware software installed (reputable software) and keep it enabled at all times.
+Use of newer MS Office versions (2010 and later) can also prevent malicious documents from installing infections.
+If you have already opened "Royal Bank Of Canada Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Royal Bank Of Canada Email Virus" email letter:
+Text presented in the "Royal Bank Of Canada Email Virus" email message:

 Subject: RE: Instructions de transfert